 As a student, you will take courses taught by subject matter experts and real-world practitioners, benefiting from their insight and expertise.
 Anna Maria's faculty is committed to supporting you throughout your program and can offer personalized guidance on coursework, career options and more.

 Study Essential Criminal Justice Topics

 The online bachelor's degree in criminal justice includes 40 total courses, 15 of which are included in the major.
-You will study in a flexible, 100% online format and can complete your degree in two to four years, or as little as one year with the Degree Completion option.
+You will study in a flexible, 100% online format and can complete your degree in two to four years.

 Build your expertise in areas like constitutional law, justice systems, criminology and social issues while gaining relevant knowledge you can directly apply in the workplace.
 An internship is also offered as an optional program component for real-world skill development in criminal justice settings.